QinghanHuang/NewYork-Busyness-Web/DATA ANALYTICS/README.txt

 -This folder contains a number of sub-folders.
-Each sub-folder represents a training run and all the code need for data cleaning and training the machine learning model.
+Each sub-folder represents a training run and all the code needed for data cleaning and training the machine learning model.

 -NB Each folder also has its own unqiue README file in order to further contexualise the Data Analytics.